-Construction of the Metro Rail Project (South Yarra-Domain-South Kensington) will release two tracks for regional use between Flinders Street and South Yarra.
+Construction of the Metro Rail Project (South Yarra-Domain-South Kensington), will release two tracks for regional use between Flinders Street and South Yarra.

-The Alliance supports the Caulfield to Dandenong Corridor invest but consider four track capacity is essential.
+The Alliance supports the Caulfield to Dandenong Corridor concept and considers that four track capacity is essential.

-The Gippsland Region must be able to efficiently access the Port of Melbourne and a future Victorian Port.
+The Gippsland Region must be able to efficiently access the Port of Melbourne.

-Caulfield to Dandenong Corridor must have four-line capacity.
+This section of track must have four line capacity.